Fact-checking Trump’s address to Congress

 From CNN’s Daniel Dale and Tami Luhby

-Small-business optimism: President Donald Trump said during his joint address to Congress on Tuesday that “small-business optimism saw its single-largest one-month gain ever recorded — a 41-point jump.”
+Small-business optimism: Trump said that “small-business optimism saw its single-largest one-month gain ever recorded — a 41-point jump.”

 This claim needs context.
 If Trump was referring to the commonly cited NFIB Small Business Optimism Index (his spokespeople didn’t respond to a previous CNN request to clarify), his claim about a 41-point increase appears to be a reference to one component — the percentage of small-business owners expecting the economy to improve.
 That measure did soar a net 41 percentage points from pre-election October to post-election November.